 We ship using flat rates based on area and use polymailers or large envelopes based on what is bought.
-The rate for Canadian shipments is $3, USA is $7 and International is $12.
-Use code FREESHIP35 for free shipping on orders over $35..
+The rate for Canadian shipments is $8, USA is $10 and International is $15.
+Orders over $50 automatically have a free shipping option.
 Usual delivery times are 1-2 weeks for Canada/USA and up to one month for international.

 What about custom orders?

 We welcome custom orders!
 Just send us a message at email@example.com to inquire.

 We use only new, prewashed materials bought from Etsy shops, Spoonflower, Funky Monkey Fabrics, Fabric.com and Fabricland.
 We hand pick each print based on eye catching quality and durable fabrics that will last.

 How do you recommend I wash your products?

 To wash cloth pads there are several options:

 1) you can soak pads in a bin of cold water for a few hours before rinsing and squeezing out water and storing in a water resistant wetbag (sold in store)

 2) you can rinse immediately after use with cold water and use a stain stick to get stubborn stains out, then squeeze out water and put in wetbag.